Yahya19933/Forward-and-Inverse-Kinematics-for-3-DOF-Robotic-Arm/README.md

 Forward and inverse kinematics motion for 3 DOF robotic arm

-Connected 3 servo motors to Arduino to build a robotic arm to create two functions which are forward kinematics and inverse kinematics
+Connected 3 servo motors to Arduino to build a robotic arm and create two functions which are forward kinematics and inverse kinematics

 ## Forward kinematics function
 **Forward Kinematics** is to get the co-ordinate(s) of the end effector from given angles of all joints